Air Curtains and Air Screens

 The calculator below can be used to estimate the strength of an air curtain by calculating the pressure difference and velocity in the air flow.
 Replace the default values with the actual values.

-The differential pressure shall compensate the differential pressure caused by natural draught and wind velocity.
+The differential pressure compensates the differential pressure caused by the natural draught and the wind velocity.

 Example - Air Curtain

-The height of an entrance opening in to a mall is 2.5 m.
-The depth of the inlet is 1 m.
-The air flow angle through the inlet is 25 degrees and the air flow per meter width of the opening is 8 m3/s.
+The height of an entrance opening to a shopping-mall is 2.5 m.
+The depth of the entrance is 1 m.
+The air flow angle through the entrance is 25 degrees and the air flow per meter width of the opening is 8 m3/s.

 The force against natural draught and wind forces can be calculated with (1) as